dentarg/auth0-blog/_posts/2016-12-13-introduction-to-progressive-apps-part-one.markdown

 ![Application Shell](https://cdn.auth0.com/blog/pwa/appshell)
 _Application Shell_

-## What we will be building
+## What We Will Be Building

 We'll build a simple progressive web app.
 The app simply tracks the latest commits from a particular open source project.
 As a progressive web app, it should:

 - Work offline.
 A user should be able to view the latest commits without an internet connection
-- The app should load very instantly on repeated visits
+- The app should load instantly on repeated visits
 - Once the push notification button is turned on, the user should get a notification on the latest commits to the open source project
 - Be installable( added to the homescreen)
 - Have a web application manifest

-## Talk is cheap, let's build
+## Talk Is Cheap, Let's Build

 Create an `index.html` and `latest.html` file in your code directory like so: